Non-Owner Car Insurance in Texas

 What Is Non-Owner Car Insurance in Texas?

 Non-owner car insurance serves Texas drivers who regularly use vehicles they don't own.
 Unlike standard auto policies, this coverage only handles liability - meaning it pays for injuries and property damage you cause to others in an accident.
-It won't cover any damage to the car you're driving, whether that's a borrowed vehicle or rental.
+It won't cover any damage to the car you're driving, whether that's a borrowed vehicle or a rental.

 Does Texas Allow Non-Owner Car Insurance?
 How You Can Get It